Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 This is the adult version of “come over after school.”

-Run the numbers: Every Wednesday 7–8pm, one friend hosts.
+How it works: Every Wednesday 7–8pm, one friend hosts.
 No meal.
 No pressure.
 Bring your own drink.
+People drift in for 15 minutes or 60.
+Nobody is on the hook.

 15) The DIY “third place” at home (done right)

-Not “come over for dinner” (expensive).
+Not “come over for dinner” (high-pressure).
 More like “come over for vibes.”

 Let me show you: Tea night.
 Popcorn night.
 Puzzle night.
 Everyone brings one snack ingredient.

-The spending rules that make third places stay cheap
+The simple rules that make third places stay light

 A third place can still drain you if you treat it like an event.
-These rules keep it casual and affordable.
+These rules keep it casual.

-Rule 1: Decide your “hangout budget” per week (not per outing)
+Rule 1: Decide your “hangout cadence” per week (not per outing)

 Rule 2: Use a “one-purchase” cap at paid third places

-Coffee shop, bar, café—fine.
-But make it one purchase, then coast.
+Coffee shop, café, lounge — fine.
+Make it one purchase, then coast.

 How this plays out: Order one drip coffee.
 Sip slowly.
 If you’re still chatting after an hour, that’s the point.
-You’re not obligated to buy again.
+You’re not obligated to keep ordering.

 WARNING

-The sneakiest budget killer is “I’ll just get one thing,” repeated three times: one drink, one snack, one “might as well.”
-That’s how a $6 hang becomes $28.
+The sneakiest trap is “I’ll just get one thing,” repeated three times: one drink, one snack, one “might as well.”
+That’s how a quick hang becomes a long, heavy one.

-Rule 3: Keep one “default free plan” ready to text
+Rule 3: Keep one “default plan” ready to text

 “Want to walk the lakefront and grab a pastry after?”